• Skip to primary navigation

 Slow Cooker Spinach and Feta Focaccia

 I love the way I can just forget about the whatever I am making in the slow cooker and get on with other things while it proves and then bakes.
-Perfect for a day at home with an active nearly three-year-old!
+Perfect for a day working at home!
 Read on for the recipe for slow cooker spinach and feta focaccia.

 Slow Cooker Spinach and Feta Focaccia